 Cades Cove, a 6,800-acre valley is located approximately 31 miles away from Pigeon Forge, Tennessee.
-Cades Cove offers an area perfect for discovering breathtaking landscapes, a 4,000 open acre area to observe diverse wildlife, nineteenth century historic buildings including churches and pioneer log cabins and numerous outdoor activities to explore all of Cades Cove scenic routes!
+Cades Cove offers an area perfect for discovering breathtaking landscapes, a 4,000 open-acre area to observe diverse wildlife, nineteenth-century historic buildings including churches and pioneer log cabins, and numerous outdoor activities to explore all of Cades Cove's scenic routes!

-Cades Cove draws attention for numerous black bear sightings, although many enthusiasts make the trip for the abundant hiking access and well-preserved 19th century homesteads.
+Cades Cove draws attention for numerous black bear sightings, although many enthusiasts make the trip for Cades Cove camping, the abundant hiking access, and well-preserved 19th-century homesteads.
 On most days, multiple deer can be seen in the meadows and woods throughout Cades Cove.
 In addition to hiking and general sightseeing, horseback and bicycle riding are popular activities.

 Cades Cove Wildlife Information and Tips

-Most visitors that come to Cades Cove understand that feeding wildlife is against the law, but many people do not realize that disturbing park wildlife is also a violation of federal regulations and can result in fines and arrests.
+- Most visitors that come to Cades Cove understand that feeding wildlife is against the law, but many people do not realize that disturbing park wildlife is also a violation of federal regulations and can result in fines and arrests.
 This is important to remember while you are on your Cades Cove camping trip.

 Cades Cove Wildlife Viewing Tips

-Viewing wildlife in the Smokies can be challenging because most of the park is covered by dense forest.
-Open areas like Cades Cove, and the surrounding Cades Cove cabins, offer some of the best opportunities to see white-tailed deer, black bear, raccoon, turkeys, woodchucks, and other animals.
-The 11-mile Loop Road at Cades Cove encourages motorists to travel at a leisurely pace and sometimes yields sightings of bear and other wildlife.
+Viewing wildlife on your Smoky Mountain vacations can be challenging because most of the park is covered by dense forest.
+Open areas like Cades Cove, and the surrounding Cades Cove cabins, offer some of the best opportunities to see white-tailed deer, black bears, raccoons, turkeys, woodchucks, and other animals.
+The 11-mile Loop Road at Cades Cove encourages motorists to travel at a leisurely pace and sometimes yields sightings of bears and other wildlife.
 During winter wildlife is more visible because deciduous trees have lost their leaves.